SKT799/Wearhouse-Order-picking-robots-and-their-routing_in_Random_Wearhouse_using_Reinforcement_Learning/README.md

 6. Parameters according to the real world (no of static obstacles, no of random obstacles, probability of pausing the robot before collision, etc)

 # Prerequisites:
+1.python(latest version would be good to go)
+2.pygame
+3.numpy
-python(latest version would be good to go) pygame numpy matplotlib(optional incase you want to see the performance) *for running the training and simulation run the code-> main__.py *for seeing how our code performas upon changing the parameters run the code-> Performance_test.py (in the code you can change the parameters)
+4.matplotlib(optional incase you want to see the performance) *for running the training and simulation run the code-> main__.py

+*for seeing how our code performas upon changing the parameters run the code-> Performance_test.py (in the code you can change the parameters)

 If you want to know how pygame works then you may watch this- https://youtu.be/AY9MnQ4x3zk?si=i-p6px1lwphqQKj6

 # How agents learn to find the best route?